This report on Myanmar's political economy of timber trade...

 Tel. - 202-298-3015 | Email - kcanby (at) forest-trends.org

 Kerstin is the Director of Forest Trends' Forest Trade and Finance Program.
-In addition to general program management, her work focuses on policies and trade issues related to illegal logging, corruption, and associated trade, such as the role of financial institutions and investment flows in combating illegal and unsustainable harvesting practices.
+In addition to general program management, her work focuses on policies and trade issues related to the global trade and markets for legal timber, the role of conversion timber in the global sourcing of wood fiber, as well as the role of financial institutions and investment flows in for sustainable harvesting practices, small and medium sized enterprises as well as public funding for REDD+.
 A significant portion of her time is spent on the China/East Asia region.
-Prior to joining Forest Trends, Kerstin worked at the World Bank with the Governance and Forest Law Enforcement and Governance Programs, coordinating the Africa FLEG ministerial process, and providing training to local NGOs interested in developing independent monitoring networks; she also worked with the World Bank's CEOs ad hoc Forum on Forests.
-She also was Special Assistant to the Director of the Environment Department.
-She continues to work with the World Bank, advising on the development of the Europe/North Asia Forest Law Enforcement and Governance Ministerial process.
-Kerstin has also worked with the US Forest Service in Oregon (economic and land management analysis), was the co-founder of an environmental education program in Durham, North Carolina, and was a teaching assistant of environmental economics at Duke University.
-Kerstin holds a BA from Duke University, as well as a Master's in Environmental Management from Duke University 's School of Forest and Environmental Sciences, where she focused on forestry, wetlands, and coastal ecosystems.
+Prior to joining Forest Trends, Kerstin worked at the World Bank with the Governance and Forest Law Enforcement and Governance Programs, coordinating the Africa FLEG ministerial process, providing training to local NGOs interested in developing independent monitoring networks, and developing forestry, protected areas and wetlands restoration World Bank loans and GEF grants.
+She also worked with the World Bank's CEOs ad hoc Forum on Forests and served as Special Assistant to the Director of the Environment Department.
+Kerstin has worked with the US Forest Service in Oregon (economic and land management analysis) and was the co-founder of an environmental education program in Durham, North Carolina.
+Kerstin holds a BA and Masters of Environmental Management from Duke University's School of Forest and Environmental Sciences, where she focused on economics, forestry, wetlands, and coastal ecosystems.

 Tel. - (202) 446 1973 | Email - pcanine (at) forest-trends.org